 Accountability and Monitoring

-All Project Joseph participants sign an agreement with NVC stating their understanding that the donation is endorsed solely to him or her for operation and livelihood.
+- Project Joseph participants sign an agreement with NVC agreeing that the donation is endorsed solely to him or her for operation and livelihood.
 Thus, the donation cannot be rented out or sold.

-Field officers regularly monitor participants, and NVC reserves the right to withdraw the tool from a recipient and give it to someone else.
+- Field officers regularly monitor participants.
+NVC reserves the right to withdraw the tool and give it to someone else.